jeffnerdy/dll-injector/README.md

 # DLL Injector

-A DLL injector implemented using the LoadLibrary function.
+A command line based dll injector.

-Intended for educational purposes.
+Intended only for educational purposes.